chef/ohai/README.md

 system.
 When used with Chef, that data is reported back via node attributes.

-Opscode distributes ohai as a RubyGem.
+Chef distributes ohai as a RubyGem.
 This README is for developers who want to modify the Ohai source code.
 For users who want to write plugins for Ohai, see the docs: